How long does it take to drive around Madeira? That’s ultimately up to you.

 Viewpoint- Miradouro da Ponta do Rosto

 This is one of, if not the best view you’ll get in Madeira.
-Everything about it is incredible.
-I won’t bother describing it- you’ll see what I’m talking about in the picture below (which still doesn’t do it justice).

 It’s a shame that it comes so early- I personally prefer when you build up to the best spots.
-Which you can do if you take the clockwise route around the island.
+This is one of the pros of taking the clockwise route around the island.

 The issue with that is you risk the sun setting before you get here.
-But if you have a long summers day, and are confident you can stick to plan, it’s certainly an option.
+But if you have a long summers day- and are confident you can stick to plan- it’s certainly an option.

-Viewpoint- Miradouro do Guindaste
+Viewpoints- Miradouro do Guindaste & São Cristovão

 Viewpoint- São Vicente